How Long Do Subliminals Take to Work?

 The research on timing

 Clinical studies on self-affirmation interventions (Sherman, Cohen) typically measure effects over weeks to months.
 Brief affirmation exercises produced measurable changes in academic performance and stress response within two to four weeks.
-These studies used conscious affirmation methods, which means the subliminal equivalent may operate on a similar or slightly longer timeline, since the delivery bypasses conscious reinforcement.
+A 2025 APA meta-analysis (Wang et al., 129 studies, 17,748 participants) confirmed that self-affirmation effects persist over time, with benefits for well-being, self-perception, and anxiety reduction holding across follow-up periods averaging nearly two weeks.

 How to track progress without obsessing